Hintha Gon Pagoda

 After the Buddha’s passing away, after thirteen hundred years of the Dhamma, King Sindrakham will take two Mon brothers, Samalakumma and Vimalakumma, to the east of the Sudassana mountain where this Dhamma is now being presented to you, and build a new city and a new palace, and erect a monument called the Land of Hansavadi.
 Samalakumma will be the first king.
 He will believe in the Buddha’s Dhamma and be its protector.

 King Samalakumma is said to have ascended the throne on the full moon day of Tabaung in the Dhamma year 1369 (Burmese Era 187) and built a city as prophesied.
 His successor, King Samalamon, constructed the Kyatthuvannahamsa Pagoda in honor of Brahma and the deities.

 Later, Rathe Gyi U Khanti, a well-known monk and builder of religious sites, restored the Kyatthuvannahamsa Pagoda and renamed it Hinthagone Pagoda.
-The words "Kyat" and "Kat" are derived from local terms referencing the Buddha and Hintha respectively.
+The words "Kyat" and "Kat" are derived from local terms referencing the Buddha and Hintha, respectively.

 In the year 1286 of the Burmese calendar (1923 CE), U Khanti built his own version of the Hinthagone Pagoda on the hill where the older pagoda stood.
 He famously connected it to the Shwe Maw Daw Pagoda using a large iron cable, remnants of which are still visible today.
-The cables and rooftops were damaged during World War II due to bombing by Japanese warplanes, and were not restored until the year 1351 ME.
+The cables and rooftops were damaged in the bombing by Japanese warplanes during World War II, and were not restored until the year 1351 ME.

 To the east of the hill, visitors can view the towering Shwe Maw Daw Pagoda, the tallest pagoda in Myanmar, making the Hintha Gon Pagoda a notable viewpoint in the city.